NoorChasib/SCMS/README.md

 ```bash
 npm run start:backend
 ```
-3. Open your browser and navigate to `http://localhost:3000` to view the app.
+3. Open your browser and navigate to `http://localhost:3000` to view the backend.

 ### Frontend
 1. In a second terminal window, navigate to the cloned repository: